Jonathan2251/lbd/_sources/funccall.rst.txt

 .. graphviz:: ../Fig/funccall/outgoing-arg-LowerCall.gv
    :caption: Outgoing arguments DAG (B) created by LowerCall() for ch9_outgoing.cpp with -cpu0-s32-calls=true

-Mentioned in last section, option ``llc -cpu0-s32-calls=true`` uses S32 calling convention which passes all arguements at registers while option ``llc -cpu0-s32-calls=false`` uses O32 pass first two arguments at registers and other arguments at stack.
-The result as follows,
+As mentioned in the previous section, the option ``llc -cpu0-s32-calls=true`` uses the S32 calling convention, which passes all arguments in registers.

+In contrast, the option ``llc -cpu0-s32-calls=false`` uses the O32 convention, which passes the first two arguments in registers and the remaining arguments on the stack.

+The resulting behavior is shown as follows:

 .. code-block:: console